MUSIC DISCOVERY – that's the theme this year. It's personal.

 Stefan Gejsing - Roskilde Festival, DK

-Bokningsarbete med fokus på nya akter.
+Bokningsarbete med fokus på nya akter. (*in Swedish)

 De unga gräsrotsarrangörerna är ofta de första att upptäcka våra nya stjärnor.
 Hur går de tillväga i sin bokning?
 Var hittar de artister?
 Vad letar de efter, samt vad är deras spaningar för framtidens livemusik?